luciolucio/holi/README.md

 wget -qO- https://raw.githubusercontent.com/luciolucio/calenjars/v0.1.0/gen.sh | bash
 ```

-> Note: the script will prompt you for the namespace to use
+> Note: the script will prompt you for the lib name and namespace to use

 Next, **create** your `.hol` files in the generated project's `calendars/` dir